rzrbld/iotSimpleDash-/README.md

 This is a AngularJS powered dashboard, Node.js and Sqlite3 based backend and Arduino project.
 Kind a AIO package, but all components: backend, frontend and arduino part you may use independently of each other.

 ###TO DO
+* Customize data filter
+* Add more info about sensor: last data send, custom fields (location and etc.)
 * more readme
 * REST API WADL or full docs

 ### Demo
-WEB GUI (frontent) available at: http://dash.rzrbld.ru/ JSON REST API can be obtained at: http://rzrbld.ru:3000/data/
+* WEB GUI (frontend) available at: http://dash.rzrbld.ru/
+* JSON REST API (backend) can be obtained at: http://rzrbld.ru:3000/data/

 ### Contact
-razblade@gmail.com
+[razblade@gmail.com]

 ### Interaction scheme